instacount/appengine-counter/README.md

 ----------
 **Version 2.0.0**
 + [Issue #20](https://github.com/theupswell/appengine-counter/issues/20) Introduced CounterService.create() to create a counter without having to increment it.
++ Adjusted CounterService.getCounter to return an Optional.absent() if the counter doesn't exist.
 + Introduced CounterService.reset() to reset all counter shards to 0.
 + Changes to sharding implementation to unify increment and decrement.
 + Counter.java now holds a BigInteger instead of a long since the aggregation of multiple shards may exceed (Long.MAX_VALUE - 1).
 + Better failure handling in the event of a memcache failure.
 + Default counter memcache settings reduced to 60 seconds.
 + Improvements around Objectify's session cache handling of CounterShards.
-+ Allow Counter configuration to preclude negative counts.
++

 **Version 1.2.0**
 + Remove AbstractEntity, and more tightly enforce that CounterData may not have null ids.